About Frederick S. Lane

 Frederick S. Lane is a nationally-recognized expert on privacy and the impact of emerging technologies on society.
-He is the author of six books:
+He is the author of eight mainstream non-fiction books:

 The Decency Wars: The Campaign to Cleanse American Culture (Prometheus Books 2006).
 A critical look at efforts to impose standards of decency on American culture and the rising role of religion in politics, social policy, and science.

 The Naked Employee: How Technology Is Compromising Workplace Privacy (Amacom 2003).
 An overview of innovations in surveillance technology and the impact that they are having on workplace privacy.

 Obscene Profits: The Entrepreneurs of Pornography in the Cyber Age (Routledge 2000).
 An entertaining look at the history of pornography and the social, legal, and economic forces that have combined to make the online pornography industry so successful.

 Vermont Jury Instructions—Civil and Criminal [with John Dinse and Richie Berger] (Butterworths Legal Publishers 1993).
 Co-authored book summarizing Vermont jury practice and providing model jury instructions for civil and criminal trials.

 The following resources are available for download (left-click to view in your browser, or right-click and select “save link as”):

 Professional Bio and Areas of Expertise | Endorsements | CV